movementkitchen/website/src/pages/index.md

 Movement coaching could be just the thing you are looking for.

-Movement Kitchen brings together biomechanics based Restorative Exercise, functional fitness and yoga, weaving in scientific and intuitive in its approach to movement and the body.
+Movement Kitchen brings together biomechanics based Restorative Exercise, functional fitness and yoga, weaving in the latest research in movement science with intuitive, hands on approach to movement and the body.

 It aims to: